12 Must-Have Remote Work Tools For Productive Work

 The right remote work tools will make you and your remote colleagues more productive.
 They’ll also allow you to experience the human connection of office work, while preserving your freedom to work wherever you want.
 This in turn, will boost team morale.

-Speaking of Zight (formerly CloudApp), don’t forget to download it for free and get instant access to its powerful webcam and screen recorder, GIF creation, and annotation features.
+Speaking of Zight, don’t forget to sign up and download it for free and get instant access to its powerful webcam and screen recorder, GIF creation, and annotation features.
 You’ll be glad you did!

 Create & share screenshots, screen recordings, and GIFs with Zight